-Environmental Services, PP&R and the U.S Army Corps of Engineers, are working together on design of a large scale habitat enhancement project to benefit wildlife and people.
+Environmental Services, PP&R and the U.S Army Corps of Engineers, are working together on a large-scale habitat enhancement project to benefit wildlife and people.
 The project will enhance 75 acres of wetland habitat by:

-- Replacing the existing culvert with a larger box culvert to make it possible for fish to pass between the Willamette River and the wetland refuge, as well as to improve the tidal flow of the Willamette River in and out of the refuge
+- Replacing an existing culvert with a larger box culvert to make it possible for fish to pass between the Willamette River and the wetland refuge, as well as to improve the tidal flow of the Willamette River in and out of the refuge.

-- Removing invasive vegetation, such as purple loosestrife, and revegetating with native species to improve wildlife habitat
+- Removing invasive vegetation, such as purple loosestrife, and revegetating with native species within the construction footprint.

-- Enhancing opportunities for environmental education and interpretation of the refuge from the Springwater on the Willamette Trail
+- Enhancing opportunities for environmental education and interpretation of the refuge from the Springwater Trail.

 Short-Term Impacts, Long-Term Benefits